rogsme/yams.media/content/advanced/seeding-with-qui.md

 This is a guide on how to automate a flexible seeding setup within your media server:
 - Once movies and shows are downloaded, they will be automatically seeded whilst the media remains within your server
 - When media is watched from your streaming platform, it is deleted from within Radarr and Sonarr
-- These now 'loose' torrents are ensured to meet any minumum seeding requirements for your tracker, and then seamlessly deleted, freeing up your storage space!
+- These now 'loose' torrents are ensured to meet any minimum seeding requirements for your tracker, and then seamlessly deleted, freeing up your storage space!

+Note that if previously have a cross seeding setup, this guide should not be followed word for word.
+Extra manipulation of the provided workflows may be necessary.

 But what is meant by a 'loose' torrent?
 Let's explore the concept of hardlinking.